mongodb/docs-realm/source/includes/link-user-identities.rst

 Realm lets you merge multiple credentials into one user identity.

 Credentials must be linked prior to logging a user in.
-Once credentials are used to login a user, you cannot link that credential with another credential.
+Once credentials are used to login a user, you cannot link that credential anymore.
 Also, you cannot link multiple email/password credentials together.

 Example